Get 4.0 AMA PRA Category 1 CMEs FREE with the POCUS Fundamentals Certificate!

-Whether you’re interested in a quick and easy way to secure those much-needed CMEs or are just getting started in point-of-care ultrasound, we’re here to help.
+Whether you’re interested in a quick and easy way to secure those much-needed ultrasound CMEs or are just getting started in point-of-care ultrasound, we’re here to help.
 Either way, by completing your two-part POCUS Fundamentals Certificate, you’ll be eligible to earn additional individual POCUS clinical Certificates and/or a POCUS specialty Certifications based on your clinical interests or professional needs.

 *While the POCUS Fundamentals Certificate is waived for clinicians who have passed the Sonography Principles & Instrumentation (SPI) examination within the last five (5) years or ARDMS® and APCA™ Certificate holders for the purpose of prerequisite eligibility for other POCUS Certificates and Certifications, this does not apply to earning CME credits.

 The Point-of-Care Ultrasound (POCUS) Program is the only POCUS Certificate and Certification program endorsed by ARDMS and APCA.